maansisrivastava/jira-get-quotes/README.md

 # Quote

+Test it here: https://inspirational.atlassian.net/browse/IQA-1 (Access given to testing@devpost.com)

 This project contains a Forge app written in Javascript that gets a positive quote and displays it in a JIRA issue panel.

 ## Requirements